-Figure 8-3: ACEmanager: Services > Power Management
+Figure 9-3: ACEmanager: Services > Power Management

-Field Description Ignition Shutdown Delay Shutdown Delay after Ignition off (seconds) Set the delay (in seconds) between the time the ignition input goes low and the RV50 shuts down.
-Range: 2-65535 (18 hours) (default is 2) The timer is reset if the ignition comes on during the delay period.

 Field Description

+Ignition Shutdown Delay

+Shutdown Delay after Ignition off (seconds) Set the delay (in seconds) between the time the ignition input goes low and the RV55 shuts down.

+• Range: 2-65535 (18 hours) (default is 2)

+The timer is reset if the ignition comes on during the delay period.

+ield Description

 Low Voltage

-Note: Changes to the low voltage settings take effect when you click Apply, but the new values are not permanently stored on the router it is rebooted.
+- oltage settings take effect when you click Apply, but the new values are not permanently ooted.
 Also note that, after a change is made, the first reboot may take longer than usual.

-Note: Exercise caution when setting the Low Voltage Standby fields.
-Before setting the Resume immediately at Voltage field, ensure that you have a power source readily available that can supply the configured voltage.
-The reset button is not available when the router is in standby mode, so you cannot use it to reset the router to factory default settings.
-If you have inadvertently set the Resume Voltage too high, follow the instructions in How do I get my RV50 out of Low Voltage Standby mode? to return your router to normal operation.
+eld, ensure that you have a ot available when the route ave inadvertently set the R In setting the Low Voltage Standby fields.
+Before setting the Resume immediately at Voltage a power source readily available that can supply the configured voltage.
+The reset button is er is in standby mode, so you cannot use it to reset the router to factory default settings.
+If y Resume Voltage too high, follow the instructions in How do I get my RV55 out of Low Voltage our router to normal operation.

+[-] Low Voltage

-Low Voltage Standby Mode
+Low Voltage Standby Mode Automatic 🔻

+Standby Voltage (100 milliVolts) 90

+Standby Qualification Period (seconds) 30

+Resume Immediately at Voltage (100 milliVo 105

-Use this field to chose a set of predefined values for low voltage standby mode or to enable the option to configure custom values.
+Low Voltage Standby Use this field to chose a set of predefined values for low voltage standby mode or to enable the entire to configure autom voltage

+Mode the option to configure custom values.

-- Custom-Allows you to configure the values used for low voltage standby mode.
+Mode Custom-Allows you to configure the values used for low voltage standby mode.
 For more information on the configurable fields, see Standby Voltage (100 milliVolts), Standby Qualification Period (seconds), and Resume immediately at Voltage (100 milliVolts).
-When configuring these fields, the difference between the number in the Standby Voltage field and the number in the Resume immediately at Voltage field must be greater than 5, with the smaller number in the Low Voltage Standby Mode field.
-For example, if you enter 120 in the Resume immediately at Voltage field, the highest number you can enter in the Low Voltage Standby mode field is 114. - Automatic-The router uses preset values. (default) - Off-The router uses the lowest possible preset values for low voltage standby mode and enters standby mode if the voltage falls below 5.8 V.
+When configuring these fields, the difference between the number in the Standby Voltage field and the number in the Resume immediately at Voltage field mu be greater than 5, with the smaller number in the Low Voltage Standby Mode field.
+F example, if you enter 120 in the Resume immediately at Voltage field, the highest number you can enter in the Low Voltage Standby mode field is 114.

+Mode Custom-Allows you to configure the values used for low voltage standby mode.
+For more information on the configurable fields, see Standby Voltage (100 milliVolts), Standby Qualification Period (seconds), and Resume immediately at Voltage (100 milliVolts).
+When configuring these fields, the difference between the number in the Standby Voltage field and the number in the Resume immediately at Voltage field mu be greater than 5, with the smaller number in the Low Voltage Standby Mode field.
+F example, if you enter 120 in the Resume immediately at Voltage field, the highest

-Table 8-1: Low Voltage Standby Mode Configurable Ranges and Preset Values
+Table 9-1: Low Voltage Standby Mode Configurable Ranges and Preset Values